 It is the American Dream.
 You can pick and choose what you want to do and when you want to do it?
 One of biggest lessons I’ve learned is that it doesn’t matter what you make financially.
 Let me repeat that.
 It doesn’t matter, what you make…it’s about what you keep.
 This goes hand-in-hand with financial security.

 So, if all your money goes into “stuff”, it leaves little or no money for financial freedom or life experiences.
 I’d argue that you are missing out on so much to have the latest iPhone, biggest home or the newest automobile.
 Our world is always about “go big” but the impacts we can have with others is huge as we are only here for short period of time.

 Generosity towards others is a feeling everyone knows.
 It is a sense of joy and pride knowing you are helping someone or spreading joy and most times even better than buying something for yourself.
 Have you ever had the offering plate go by on Sunday morning wishing you had the money or didn’t think you had put enough in and felt guilty?

-My wish for everyone is to achieve a level of financial security to live the life you desire, impact those around you and leave a legacy that you seek.
-This can be an overlooked area of planning and I know you can find joy and meaning while tithing or helping others.
-You still can achieve financial security even while helping others.
+Sincerely, my wish for everyone is to achieve a level of financial security to live the life you desire, impact those around you and leave a legacy that you seek.
+Indeed, this can be an overlooked area of planning and I know you can find joy and meaning while tithing or helping others.
+However, you still can achieve financial security even while helping others.

 Here are three questions to ask yourself:

-- How would you describe your values towards money?
+- First, how would you describe your values towards money?

-- What are 4-5 hard decisions you need to make today to achieve financial security?
+- Second, what are 4-5 hard decisions you need to make today to achieve financial security?

-- Do you believe you can do it all on your own?
+- Third, do you believe you can do it all on your own?